1932 United States Senate election in Arkansas

 The 1932 United States Senate election in Arkansas took place on November 8, 1932.
-Incumbent Senator Hattie Caraway, who had been appointed to succeed her late husband Thaddeus Caraway in 1931 and won a special election to complete his term in January, ran for a full term in office.
+Incumbent Senator Hattie Caraway, who had been appointed to succeed her late husband Thaddeus H. Caraway in 1931 and won a special election to complete his term in January, ran for a full term in office.

 In winning, Caraway became the first woman ever elected to a full term in the United States Senate.

 Background

-Incumbent U.S. Senator Thaddeus Caraway died in office on November 6, 1931.
+Incumbent U.S. Senator Thaddeus H. Caraway died in office on November 6, 1931.
 Governor of Arkansas Harvey Parnell appointed Caraway's widow, Hattie, to fill the vacant seat until a successor could be duly elected.
 The special election to complete the unexpired term was held in January, and Hattie Caraway won against only nominal opposition.